 This gives you a birds-eye view of your image.
 The blue square region marks the image area that is visible in the preview pane.
-You can pan your image by clicking and dragging inside the blue region.
+You can pan your image by clicking and dragging inside the

 At the bottom of the Navigator pane are several Zoom presets.
-Click on a Zoom preset to activate.
+Click on a Zoom preset to

 - FIT: Zooms to fit the current canvas size.
 This allows you to see your entire image.
-100: Zooms to 100% or actual pixels.
+FILL: Zooms to fit the current layer.
+This is great if you are working on a layout and want to zoom in on a smaller layer you are adjusting. - 100: Zooms to 100% or actual pixels.
 This is best for judging small details. - 50: Zooms to 50% - 25: Zooms to 25%